skrattaren/apf.rst/apf.rst

   Laddie is the Discworld counterpart to our world's famous movie collie, Lassie.

-  In the movie "`Son of Lassie`_" the protagonist was in fact called Laddie, but was played by Pal, the dog who had previously played Lassie in the original movie "`Lassie Come Home`_".
+  In the movie **Son of Lassie** the protagonist was in fact called Laddie, but was played by Pal, the dog who had previously played Lassie in the original movie **Lassie Come Home**.
 Interestingly enough, Pal had a real-life son who *was* called Laddie, but this Laddie was only used for stunt and distance shots since he wasn't as pretty as his brother, who eventually got to play Lassie in the CBS TV show, and who was the only